 A: As a born-again believer, you have residing within your spirit the faith of God.
+But how do you cultivate that?
 You have the life and nature of God.
 Faith is a fruit of the reborn human spirit (Galatians 5:22).
 Your faith has the potential to produce the same results that Jesus produced in His earthly ministry (John 14:12).

 Faith must be in the unseen before it can be applied to the things you can see.
-It is cultivated through fellowship with the Father.
+We cultivate that through fellowship with the Father.
 Your relationship with Him is the most important aspect of your faith walk.
 You cannot see God, but He will reveal Himself to you through His Word, by the Holy Spirit.

 Faith that moves mountains is simply trusting God to keep His Word.
 You cannot trust God without knowing Him.
 Fellowship is quality time spent alone with God getting to know Him.
 Your fellowship with Him will develop trust.
 It will enhance your faith because you are giving Him the opportunity to reveal Himself to you.
 You will know Him.
 Fellowship with God who is invisible gives birth to the kind of faith that can change things in the visible, physical realm.